japila-books/spark-sql-internals/docs/logical-optimizations/ReorderJoin.md

 apply(plan: LogicalPlan): LogicalPlan
 ----

-NOTE: `apply` is part of link:spark-sql-catalyst-Rule.adoc#apply[Rule Contract] to apply a rule to a link:spark-sql-LogicalPlan.adoc[logical plan].
+NOTE: `apply` is part of link:spark-sql-catalyst-Rule.md#apply[Rule Contract] to apply a rule to a link:spark-sql-LogicalPlan.adoc[logical plan].

 `apply` traverses the input link:spark-sql-LogicalPlan.adoc[logical plan] down and finds the following logical operators for <<flattenJoin, flattenJoin>>: